 It is the policy of this district to cooperate with law enforcement agencies.
 While police do not have a general power to interview children in schools or to use school facilities in connection with police department work, the police may enter the schools of the district if a crime has been committed on school property if they have a warrant for arrest or search or if they have been invited by school officials.

 When police have properly entered the school and desire to interview students in the school, the students must be afforded the same rights they have outside the school.
 They must be informed of their legal rights, may remain silent if they so desire, may request the presence of an attorney and must be protected from coercion and illegal restraint.
 Within the framework of their legal rights, students have the responsibility to cooperate with the police

 From time to time, Child Protective Services may desire to conduct interviews of students on school property.
 Such interviews generally pertain to allegations of suspected child abuse and/or neglect.
-The Board encourages cooperation with Child Protective Services in accordance with applicable social services law
+The District shall cooperate with Child Protective Services in accordance with applicable social services law

 Persons who are not students or staff shall report immediately to the school office upon entering a school building.
 Persons other than parents, students or staff, who desire to visit a school building, shall do so only with the permission of an appropriate administrative staff member.

 The Board recognizes that many visitations that will occur are regularly-scheduled events, (i.e., Parent Teacher Association meetings, public gatherings, registering of pupils, etc.).
 There are also occasions when parents desire to visit their child’s classroom at other than regularly-scheduled times.
 When such visitations occur, they shall be made on the basis of a defined need and shall be made only with the approval of their child’s teacher and principal.
 The Board views these visits as constructive; however, no such visit shall be permitted to interfere with the educational process.